FaisalSuwayyid/CAKL/README.md

   - Reads sequences from a FASTA file and their labels from a CSV file.
   - Generates features for each sequence (saved as individual NumPy arrays).
   - Stacks the features into a single feature matrix.
   - Computes the distance matrix from the generated features.
+  - Construct the tree, view it, and save a Newick version of the tree.

 ## License